nightshade00013/NodeRed_WeatherBulbs/README.md

 If you found this project helpful and want to throw a few bones my way I would greatly appreciate it.
 You have a couple options to do so.
 One is to make a purchase on Amazon using my affiliate link, donate through buy me a coffee, or toss a couple Satoshi to me using Bitcoin.

-https://amzn.to/2v74aiY  Amazon affiliate link, any purchases made after clicking this will help support the author. https://www.buymeacoffee.com/Slw0NRx donation link through Buy Me a Coffee 17pEPchqZrjVHv8oN3jKMDZp23A24j4Jj  Bitcoin address for direct anonymous gifts.
+https://amzn.to/2v74aiY  Amazon affiliate link, any purchases made after clicking this will help support the author. https://www.buymeacoffee.com/Slw0NRx donation link through Buy Me a Coffee.
+17pEPchqZrjVHv8oN3jKMDZp23A24j4Jj  Bitcoin address for direct anonymous gifts.